Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 What is it?

-It involves creating a set of instructions in the form of codes that tell the computer what to do.
+Coding or computer programming is the process of creating a set of instructions in the form of codes that tell the computer what to do.

 What are its types?